HyperionGray/tor2proxy/README.md

 To build this just run build.sh when on the rebuild branch .
 Then to start the container run start.sh with the image name as the first arg.
 Make sure to set the proxy information to whatever you need it to be.

+# Bugs?

+File an issue or hit me up on twitter @DotSlashPunk.